militaryinvestor/militaryinvestor.github.io/_posts/2021-12-12-How-to-Start-Investing-in-The-Thrift-Savings-Plan-TSP-Part-2-TSP-Allocations.md

 hidden: false
 ---

-# How to Start Investing in the Thrift Savings Plan (TSP) Part Two: A Step By Step Guide to Change Your TSP Allocations

-If you followed the steps in Part 1, you've already setup your MyPay to transfer some of your paychecks in your TSP! **ADD LINK TO PART 2**
+If you followed the steps in Part 1, you've already setup your MyPay to transfer some of your paychecks in your TSP!
+[If you haven't already completed these steps, you can find them in this post](https://www.militaryinvestor.org/How-to-Start-Investing-in-The-Thrift-Savings-Plan-TSP-Part-1-MyPay/).

 If so, congrats!
 You've taken your first step towards investing in the TSP!
 However, this is where most people stop.
 They just throw some money into Thrift Savings Plan, which is a good start.  **But, until you change your fund allocations in TSP, you are not making as much money as you should be! **